 A “Will” or what’s sometimes called the “Last Will and Testament” is an important legal document.
 It decides what happens to your belongings when you die.
 Unfortunately, a large proportion of the Australian population doesn’t have a valid or current Will.
 This potentially means that there are many people who die without having made the proper arrangements which only cause more grief and complications for the friends and family that they leave behind.

 The reasons for not having a valid or current Will are varied, but they all seem to stem from a misunderstanding of what’s involved with making a Will and how easy it can be when you have the right advice.

 Here’s a list of frequently asked questions to help clear any doubts you might have about making a Will.

-A Will is an important legal document that expresses your wishes as to how you want your belongings to be distributed after you die.
-It can also appoint someone to look after your belongings (ie, your trustee) and your children (ie, your children’s guardian) if they are under 18 years old when you die.
+A Will is an important legal document that expresses your wishes as to how you want your assets to be distributed after you die.
+You can also appoint someone to look after your assets (ie, your trustee) and your children (ie, your children’s guardian) if they are under 18 years old.

 Anyone over the age of 18 years should have a valid and current Will, and if that’s you – then you need a Will too.